 In a person with normal lungs, the walls of the alveoli are very stretchy to allow them to inflate and deflate as the person breathes in and out.

 In a person with COPD, the elasticity of the alveoli is lost, and they become damaged.
 They don’t deflate fully, resulting in incomplete gas exchange which causes a feeling of shortness of breath and exhaustion.
 The walls of the larger branches of the airways also become swollen and inflamed, and they produce more mucus.
 The airways become sensitive and clogged, resulting in coughing and difficulty breathing.

-COPD doesn’t go away, but there are treatments and lifestyle changes that can help slow down progression and help patients feel better.
+COPD doesn’t go away, but there are treatments and lifestyle changes that can help slow down the progression and help patients feel better.
 First, COPD patients should quit smoking.
 They may also benefit from changes to nutrition.
 Pulmonary rehabilitation therapy teaches breathing techniques to help with symptoms.
-Preventing respiratory illness like colds and flus is important, and patients should receive all available vaccinations.
+Preventing respiratory illnesses like colds and flu is important, and patients should receive all available vaccinations.
 A doctor can prescribe inhalers that help with dilating the bronchial tubes and reducing inflammation.
 Supplemental oxygen through a mask or nasal tubes may be needed.
-In some very severe cases, surgery may be required to remove damaged tissue, or transplant a new lung.
+In some very severe cases, surgery may be required to remove damaged tissue or transplant a new lung.

 The respiratory specialists at Piniella Asthma + Allergy in Coral Gables and Palmetto Bay, FL diagnose and treat all respiratory conditions, including COPD, asthma, and allergies.
 If you think you may have COPD, call for an appointment today, or request an appointment online.
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.